 Bill Franczek is a partner with Vandeventer Black and is located in the Firm’s Norfolk office.
-Bill was formerly a civil construction engineer, and his practice focuses on construction law, public contract law, and alternative dispute resolution.
+Bill was formerly a civil engineer working in construction, and his practice focuses on construction law, public contract law, and alternative dispute resolution.
 His extensive background in the construction field includes commercial building projects, highway projects, power plants, pulp and paper mills, rail projects, petrochemical facilities, airports, and marine terminals.

 Regionally, nationally and internationally, Bill handles claim preparation, negotiation, and litigation/arbitration on behalf of construction industry clients.
-His experience includes privately-owned projects; federal, state and local public projects, and hybrid developments such as public private partnership projects.
+His experience includes privately-owned projects; federal, state and local public projects, and hybrid developments such as public-private partnership projects.
 His clients span across the construction industry and include owners and developers of large projects, general contractors, subcontractors, design professionals, and suppliers.
-Bill has also served in leadership roles in many construction trade associations, including the ABA Forum on the Construction Industry, Associated General Contractors, Hampton Roads Builders and Contractors Exchange, Associated Builders and Contractors, and the Design Build Institute of America.
+Bill has also served in leadership roles in many construction trade associations, including the ABA Forum on Construction Law, The Associated General Contractors, Builders and Contractors Exchange of Virginia, The Associated Builders and Contractors, and the Design Build Institute of America.

 Bill is regarded as an expert in mediation, arbitration and conflict management.
 He is a member of the American Arbitration Association’s National and International Construction Panel for arbitrators and mediators as well as its Mega Project Panel List, from which he has served across the nation as a neutral in all types of construction disputes.
 Bill is also a Fellow in the College of Commercial Arbitrators and has served on over 200 ADR matters both privately and for the AAA.
 He is also currently a member of several Dispute Resolution Boards across the country.